Roleren/uORFomePipe/README.md

 # Initializing uORFomePipe
 First of the pipeline is initialized by verifying all input, creating directories and database.
-These parameters needs to be set in the orfikDirs function:
+These parameters needs to be set in the checkAndInitPipe function:
 1. mainPath: the directory to use for uORFomePipe results
 2. df.rfp, df.rna, df.cage: the Ribo-seq, RNA-seq and CAGE ORFik experiments
 3. organism: For GO analysis we need to know which organism this is (scientific name)